Effective reflection mode measurement for hanger-coupled microwave resonators: Introduction

 \section{Introduction}

-Superconducting microwave resonators find extensive use in conjunction with superconducting qubits either as ancillary readout devices or as proxy devices to directly measure the dielectric loss tangent which often limits qubit relaxation times~\cite{PappasTLS, McRaeTLS}.
+Superconducting microwave resonators find extensive use in low power applications, such as in conjunction with superconducting qubits as ancillary readout devices and as proxy devices to directly measure the dielectric loss tangent which often limits qubit relaxation times~\cite{PappasTLS, McRaeTLS}.
 The low power operating requirements of superconducting resonators limit the available coupling networks that can be used to interact with these devices; the incoming wave must be attenuated and the outgoing wave amplified.
 This restriction results in two main approaches: reflection mode coupling~\cite{HaozhiCal,Castellanos-Beltran2007} realized with a circulator to redirect the reflected wave, and hanger mode coupling~\cite{Ganjam, WhitePaper,Gao2008} where many resonators can be multiplexed on a single feedline.
 Transmission mode coupling~\cite{Petersan1998} is also used in some cases.

-Rather than exhibiting strictly Lorentzian behavior as expected for an RLC resonator, the resulting response from either strategy is an asymmetric lineshape.
+Rather than exhibiting strictly Lorentzian behavior as expected for an \textit{RLC} resonator, the resulting response from reflection and hanger mode coupling is an asymmetric line shape.
 This obscures the extraction of resonator parameters such as resonance frequency and quality factor.
-The diameter correction method (DCM) is the most commonly used fitting method that accounts for asymmetric lineshape \cite{Khalil, Probst}.
+The diameter correction method (DCM) is the most commonly used fitting method that accounts for asymmetric line shape \cite{Khalil, Probst}.
 The underlying cause has been identified as interference from a parallel signal which does not scatter off the resonator, known as Fano interference \cite{Fano, Rieger}.

-Fano interference has been previously analyzed for a system with non-ideal reflection mode coupling realized with a circulator~\cite{Rieger}, but a particular interfering path for a given asymmetry $\phi$ was not identified, and instead a range in uncertainty of the internal Q-factor $Q_i$ was reported in that work.
+Fano interference has been previously analyzed for a system with nonideal reflection mode coupling realized with a circulator~\cite{Rieger}, but a particular interfering path for a given asymmetry $\phi$ was not identified, and instead a range in uncertainty of the internal Q-factor $Q_i$ was reported in that work.
 Unless otherwise stated, reflection mode refers to an ideal reflection mode as in Fig.~\ref{ReflMode}, in contrast to an imperfect reflection mode implemented with a circulator.
-Our work focuses on hanger-mode coupling, and by exploiting the very interference which leads to Fano asymmetry in these devices, we reconstruct a symmetric lineshape, in what we call an effective reflection mode (ERM) measurement.
+Our work focuses on hanger-mode coupling, and by exploiting the very interference which leads to Fano asymmetry in these devices, we reconstruct a symmetric line shape, in what we call an effective reflection mode (ERM) measurement.